Share this

 1. Understanding Current Power Generation Activity and Transmission Constraints

-In order for virtual traders to predict what’s going to happen, they need to understand current market dynamics.
+To predict what’s going to happen, you need to understand current market dynamics.
 Without a strong foundation, day-ahead trading assumptions can be inaccurate.

-Seeing inter-zone transmission flow in order to spot real-time congestion is critical to that foundation.
-For example, when a new constraint appears, traders need to know how much power nearby plants are generating, as they may be exacerbating or relieving the congestion.
-Viewing changes in power plant output before, during, and after congestion occurs allows traders to better understand the current picture, informing their decision making for day-ahead trading.
+Seeing inter-zone transmission flow to spot real-time congestion is critical to that foundation.
+For example, when a new constraint appears, you need to know how much power nearby plants are generating because they may exacerbate or relieve the congestion.
+Viewing changes in power plant output before, during, and after congestion occurs allows you to better understand the current picture, informing your decision making for day-ahead power trading.

-Understanding the larger relationships behind plant behavior (e.g., when different plants turn on and off) strengthens that foundational understanding, as does being able to see constraints in the market and how they affect each node.
-Traders also need to know what type of fuel (i.e., gas, wind or solar) is affecting the constraint.
+Understanding the larger relationships behind plant behavior (e.g., when different plants turn on and off) strengthens that foundational understanding and so does being able to see constraints in the market and how they affect each node.
+You also need to know what type of fuel (i.e., gas, wind, or solar) is affecting the constraint.
+The ability to view transmission outage and congestion data on detailed maps and charts is a key part of this process.

-In addition, the Time Series Analysis module allows traders to view Live Power data alongside price, load, and generation forecast data in order to generate scatter plots.
-This information grants traders the ability to survey the magnitude of congestion as well as correlations within the congestion in order to provide clear visual queues between market fundamentals and outcomes.
+In addition, the Time Series Analysis module allows traders to view Live Power data alongside price, load, and generation forecast data to generate scatter plots.
+This information gives you the ability to survey the magnitude of congestion as well as correlations within the congestion to provide clear visual queues between market fundamentals and outcomes.
+Essentially, Yes Energy’s superior data delivery allows you to spend your time acting on data instead of aggregating it.

-Virtual traders have reported these tools help them create a solid foundation for bridging the gap between what’s happening right now and the day-ahead market, helping to test and validate their assumptions about future market conditions.
+Virtual power traders report these tools help create a solid foundation for bridging the gap between what’s happening right now and the day-ahead power market, helping to test and validate their assumptions about future market conditions.
+The tools also free up their time so that they can focus on what matters most.

 2. Validating Reported Generation Outages

-Another popular use of the Live Power data is to confirm or disprove reported outages.
-Being able to see online/offline dispatchable capacity and unit-by-unit output helps traders track unit commitment and evaluate day-ahead spreads.
+Another way you can use the Live Power data is to confirm or disprove reported outages.
+Being able to see online/offline dispatchable capacity and unit-by-unit output helps you track unit commitment and evaluate day-ahead spreads.

-For example, if sources report that a plant will be offline from January 1st to January 10th, virtual traders have an advantage if they’re able to verify that information before placing their bids.
-Live Power allows traders to check in on January 1st to see if the plant turned off or if it skipped the outage.
-We may see that the generation dropped when we expected it to, it dropped a bit later or perhaps it’s still running strong, information which allows traders to adjust their bids accordingly.
+For example, if sources report that a plant will be offline from January 1 to 10, you have an advantage if you’re able to verify that information before placing your bids.
+Live Power lets you check in on January 1 to see whether the plant turned off or skipped the outage.
+You may see that the generation dropped when you expected it to, it dropped a bit later, or perhaps it’s still running strong – information that allows you to adjust your bids accordingly.

-If Live Power data confirms the initial report of generation dropping off as forecasted, the tool increases confidence that the forecast was indeed accurate, and the planned outage as prescribed will likely be valid.
+If Live Power data confirms the initial report of generation dropping off as forecasted, the tool increases confidence that the forecast was accurate, and the planned outage as prescribed will likely be valid.
 Because real-time data is delivered every 60 seconds, Live Power allows continual monitoring in case power generation comes back online.
-This visibility into the supply side of the equation allows traders the confidence to adjust their bidding strategy when activity doesn’t align with forecasted reports.
+This visibility into the supply side of the equation gives you the confidence to adjust your bidding strategy when activity doesn’t align with forecasted reports.

 3. Leading Indicator of Wind Forecast Error